 • Creating precedent for First Amendment analysis of content moderation restrictions

-• Forcing platforms to prepare for varied state-by-state regulatory approaches
+• Requiring platforms to prepare for varied state-by-state regulatory approaches

-Supreme Court Remand: The Court vacated both 5th and 11th Circuit decisions unanimously, requiring detailed constitutional analysis rather than broad rulings on platform rights versus state authority.
+Supreme Court Remand: The Court vacated both 5th and 11th Circuit decisions, with all justices agreeing on remand but writing separately with differing reasoning on the underlying First Amendment questions.
+The Court required detailed constitutional analysis rather than broad rulings on platform rights versus state authority.

 Ongoing Litigation: Cases returned to lower courts for factual development on law scope, constitutional applications, and specific provision analysis as directed by the Supreme Court.